gre/gl-react-image/README.md

 [-> Example App <-](https://gl-react-image.surge.sh/)

-The library is called `gl-react-image` but barely anything can be actually the source, it can be a video, a canvas, another stack of effects,... anything that gl-react support as a texture.
+The library is called `gl-react-image` but barely anything can be the source, it can be a video, a canvas, another stack of effects,... (anything that gl-react support as a texture)

 ```sh
 yarn add gl-react-image